-6.170 As noted in the CFR report, dated 9 June 2005, Shi'ite militia included the Badr Organisation, the Mahdi Army and the Defenders of Khadammiya.
-[8a] (p1) According to the CSIS rport, dated 1 March 2006, "Sunnis feel particularly threatened by the Badr Organization."
-[63f] (p72) The same report stated that:
+As noted in the CFR report, dated 9 June 2005, Shi'ite militia included the Badr Organisation, the Mahdi Army and the Defenders of Khadammiya.
+[8a] (p1) According to the CSIS report, dated 22 June 2006, "...
+Sunnis feel particularly threatened by the Badr Organization many of whom have been incorporated into the special security forces."
+[63b] (p254)